The Gypsy Trail

 The Gypsy Trail is a 1918 American silent comedy film directed by Walter Edwards and written by Robert Housum and Julia Crawford Ivers.
 The film stars Bryant Washburn, Wanda Hawley, Casson Ferguson, Clarence Geldart, Georgie Stone, and Edythe Chapman.
 The film was released on November 17, 1918, by Paramount Pictures.

 Plot

-As described in a film magazine, Edward Andrews (Washburn) worships the romance-loving Frances Raymond (Hawley), the daughter of wealthy parents, but she always turns down his proposals.
+As described in a film magazine, Edward Andrews worships the romance-loving Frances Raymond, the daughter of wealthy parents, but she always turns down his proposals.
 Finally, she hints that she may be won over using caveman tactics.
-Edward hires a reporter, Michael Rudder (Ferguson), to kidnap Frances and take her to his country home, where he has installed his grandmother (Chapman) to act as a chaperon.
+Edward hires a reporter, Michael Rudder, to kidnap Frances and take her to his country home, where he has installed his grandmother to act as a chaperon.
 Frances is won over by the ardent lovemaking of the reporter and when she suggests that they get married at once, the poor reporter runs away.
 Frances is now inconsolable, and Edward very obligingly goes in search of the wooer.
 When they return, the reporter reveals that he is wealthy and has a title and estate in England, but Frances decides in favor of the conventional Edward.